GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Results

-In our experimental setup, the test set comprised 33 images (8 from LiveCell, 10 from TissueNet, 10 from PlantSeg, and 5 from Lizard), while the reference sample set included 360 images (80 from LiveCell, 100 from TissueNet, 100 from PlantSeg, and 80 from Lizard).
-As shown in Fig.\ref{fig:tool_selection}a, LiveCell and Lizard cluster together, whereas TissueNet and PlantSeg form a second cluster, providing a principled basis for tool selection.
-For example, when a test image originates from LiveCell, the system identifies Lizard as the most visually similar dataset and selects Cellpose as the segmentation tool.
-Under this setup, GenCellAgent achieved 100\% tool selection accuracy on the test set and, as illustrated in Fig.\ref{fig:tool_selection}b, consistently delivered the best overall performance (defined by mean segmentation accuracy metric~\cite{everingham2010pascal}) by selecting the most suitable tool, aligning Cellpose on LiveCell and Lizard while matching $\mu$SAM on TissueNet and PlantSeg, thereby effectively leveraging the complementary strengths of each individual method.
+In our experimental setup, the evaluation is performed on the full official test sets of all seven benchmarks, totaling 4,718 images (1,512 from LiveCell, 1,408 from PlantSeg, 1,311 from TissueNet, 88 from Lizard, 134 from 2018 Data Science Bowl, 200 from Mouse Brain, and 65 from Damond).
+A separate anchor set of 62 images (8 from LiveCell, 10 from PlantSeg, 10 from TissueNet, 5 from Lizard, 11 from 2018 Data Science Bowl, 8 from Mouse Brain, and 10 from Damond) is used solely for style-similarity-based model routing and is excluded from all evaluation metrics.
+As shown in Fig.\ref{fig:tool_selection}b, the style-similarity matrix effectively captures the intrinsic characteristics of different modalities: LiveCell, TissueNet and Lizard cluster together, PlantSeg and 2018 Data Science Bowl form a second cluster, and the other datasets (Mouse Brain and Damond) form additional groupings based on their imaging characteristics, providing a principled basis for tool selection.
+For example, when a test image originates from TissueNet, the system identifies Lizard as the most visually similar dataset and selects Cellpose as the segmentation tool.
+Under per-image evaluation, GenCellAgent achieved 87.2\% tool-selection accuracy across the full test set of 4,718 images (Fig.\ref{fig:tool_selection}d), demonstrating that the style-based routing genuinely selects the highest-performing tool for individual images.
+As illustrated in Fig.\ref{fig:tool_selection}c, GenCellAgent achieves performance comparable to the best-performing tool on each individual dataset; while it consistently outperforms all comparison methods (Cellpose, $\mu$SAM, and CellSAM) in overall segmentation accuracy across the full 4,718-image evaluation (defined by mean segmentation accuracy metric~\cite{everingham2010pascal}), thereby effectively leveraging the complementary strengths of each individual method.